confluentinc/examples/cloud-etl/docs/index.rst

      cd cloud-etl

 #.
 Modify the demo configuration file at :devx-examples:`config/demo.cfg|cloud-etl/config/demo.cfg`.
-Set the proper credentials and parameters for the source, e.g. AWS Kinesis.
+Set the proper credentials and parameters for the source, e.g. AWS Kinesis or RDS.
 Also set the required parameters for the respective destination cloud storage provider:

    - GCP GCS